 Risk factors that cannot be changed include: being over 60 years of age and a genetic predisposition to vascular disease.

 Risk factors you can change include:

 - High cholesterol

 At USA VAscular Centers, our knowledgeable doctors can help manage these risk factors and improve your vascular health.
 We offer a variety of minimally invasive treatments to help unclog blocked arteries and improve circulation to your legs and feet.

 Make an appointment with a vascular specialist as soon as you notice that your toenails have stopped growing.
 Without proper treatment, peripheral artery disease can worsen over time.

 Why Won’t My Toenails Grow?

-The good news is that our vascular doctors at USA Vascular Centers can treat blockages that make your toenails stop growing.
+The vascular doctors at USA Vascular Centers can evaluate and treat the blood flow that makes your toenails stop growing.